ASIM-SAMI/w07d03-HW/README.md

    - it turns **blue**.
    - The following image is displayed (https://d6ce0no7ktiq.cloudfront.net/images/stickers/485t.png)
    - The message `Stop.
 Poking.
 Around!!` is displayed under it.
-   - `Hint: use onDoubleClick event `
+   - `Hint: use onContextMenu event `
 ___

 ### 3.